 The primary function of the MU Health Care's Infection Prevention and Control Program is to minimize the risk of infection to patients, staff and visitors.
 The Infection Prevention and Control Department is responsible for monitoring and evaluating health care-acquired infections and reporting these findings with control recommendations to the health system's infection control committees.

 Prevention of health care-acquired infections is facilitated by:

 - Careful evaluation of new products, devices and procedures before their implementation

 - Periodic inspection of facilities and equipment that may contribute to infectious hazards

 - Prompt evaluation of unusual clusters of disease

 - Study of procedures or devices to evaluate their effect on infection rates

 We are one of the voices that constantly remind our organization that our work must lead to care that is safe, timely, effective, equitable, efficient and patient-centered.
 Every initiative undertaken by our office must pass the litmus test, "If successful, will this optimize the care we provide to our patients?"
 We seek and capitalize on opportunities to build bridges between groups within our health care system, knowing that cultural transformation cannot occur without these bridges.
 We engage in teaching not only about quality and safety, but also about teamwork and how to accomplish work within systems.

 Crew Training initiative

-Crew Training is a four-hour course taught by veteran pilots who serve as coaches for Lifewings, an organization which trains health professionals throughout the Unites States and internationally.
+Crew Training is a four-hour course taught by a veteran pilot.
+His organization, Team Learning Solutions, trains health professionals throughout the Unites States.